 CPD is specific to the individual and should be geared to current short and longer term career needs.
 Important development needs should be identified at the start of the year but unplanned activity will also be a major feature of the CPD Log Book (ODT 13 KB).
 This should not be forgotten as any early formal planning will not have picked this up.

 All members of the GSG will have a statistician/data scientist involved in the planning and assessment of their professional learning – this will be a member of their line management chain, a designated mentor, or a Head of Profession (HoP).

 Specific responsibility for the identification, planning and provision of managing CPD is outlined by role.

 Heads of Profession (HoPs)

 HoPs are mandated to introduce and manage the CPD policy within their departments.
 HoPs are also responsible for identifying professional learning needs within their organisations.
-HoPs and line managers/mentors are responsible for working with their statistical/data science staff to help identify their skills gaps and to support a process for developing the skills.
+HoPs and line managers or mentors are responsible for working with their statistical and data science staff to help identify their skills gaps and to support a process for developing the skills.

 They are also responsible for ensuring that organisational and strategically identified needs are addressed.
-In addition, the role of managers/mentors/HoPs includes the monitoring, evaluation and endorsement of any professional development that is undertaken.
+In addition, the role of managers or mentors or HoPs includes the monitoring, evaluation and endorsement of any professional development that is undertaken.

 Each individual is responsible for managing their own development and should play an active part in its planning, evaluation, recording and endorsement.
 It is the individual’s responsibility to ensure that CPD activity is recorded and signed off in their CPD log book.